 Obtaining Federal Tax-Exempt Status

 The benefits of 501(c)(3) status include exemption from federal income tax and eligibility to receive tax-deductible charitable contributions.
-To qualify for these benefits most organizations must file an application with and be recognized as exempt under IRC Section 501(c)(3) by the IRS.
+To qualify for these benefits most organizations must file an application with and be recognized as exempt under IRS Section 501(c)(3) by the IRS.

 Organizations with Gross Receipts of Not More than $5,000 per Year